 I’ve noticed that in 2017 and 2018, WordPress themes are starting to make heavy use of this panel, allowing you to change most aspects of the site there.

 - Add your site colors.
-This is where you’ll want to have the hex colors handy, so you can change button colors, link colors, and more.
+This is where you’ll want to have the hex colors handy (see step 4 above).
+You can change button colors, link colors, and more.
 Premium themes will give you very fine control over the color scheme, which is why you should get a full color scheme from a site like Adobe Color or Coolers.co.
 If you want a site done even more quickly, some themes have “skins,” which are essentially pre-built themes.
 They’re usually simple, but they get the job done.

 - Put your logo into the site.
 If the theme tells you how big the logo should be, make sure you fit your logo into those pixel dimensions.
-If the site has to resize the logo at all, the logo will probably become a bit fuzzy … and unattractive.
+If WordPress or the theme has to resize the logo, it will probably become a bit fuzzy … and unattractive.

 - Add photos.
 Chances are, the theme you choose will have some sort of pre-fabricated landing page … or even a fully pre-built website.
-Swap out their placeholder pictures for the stock photos you pulled from Pixabay or another free stock photo site.
+If you are brand new, start by swapping out their placeholder pictures for the stock photos you pulled from Pixabay or another free stock photo site.